knight-raj/30_Days_Challenge/README.md

 - 🐍 **Python** – Data analysis with Pandas, NumPy, Matplotlib, Seaborn, and more
 - 🛢️ **MySQL** – Querying and managing structured data efficiently
 - 📊 **Power BI** – Building interactive dashboards and business insights
 - 🌐 **Web Scraping** – Extracting useful data from the web for analysis
+- 🤖 **Machine Learning** – Supervised/unsupervised learning, scikit-learn, model evaluation
+- 📑 **Excel** – Advanced formulas, pivot tables, VBA macros, data visualization

 Each day, I will upload a **new post/PDF** that summarizes what I learned, along with examples and insights.